rx-angular/rx-angular/libs/state/docs/snippets/hostbindings.md

 As stated in the title, we have to be aware changeDetection.
 On every changeDetection cycle, angular will re-evaluate all `HostBindings`.
 If our component doesn't get flagged as dirty, our `HostBindings` won't get updated.
-So we have to make sure that our state changes which should update our `HostBindings` are actually resulting in changeDetection.
+So we have to make sure that state changes that are related to the `HostBindings` value are actually triggering a re-render.

 ```ts
 @Component({